 Firstly, there does not exist a divisor method such that a State receives less seats than the integer part of its quota and, at the same time, another State receives more seats than the integer greater than its quota.
 For example, suppose that the quota of State i is 3.45 and the quota of State j is 8.25.
-It is not possible that State i receives 2 seats and State j 10 seats.
+It is not possible that State i receives 2 seats and State j10 seats.
 However, State i can receive 2 seats and not automatically 3 or 4 seats.
-We say that this method does not satisfy the property called "staying with the quota".
-There is no divisor method which stays with the quota for every problem of apportionment.
-The probability that Webster violates this property is negligible.
+We say that this method does not satisfy the property called "staying within the quota".
+There is no divisor method which stays within the quota for every problem of apportionment.
+The probability that Webster violates this property is negligible (see Balinski and Young (2001), p.
+129).
 Furthermore, the method of Webster is the only divisor method which respects the property of being "near the quota".
-This property says that if a State gives one seat to another State, it is not possible that the number of seats of these two States brings them nearer the quota.
+This property says that if a State gives one seat to another State, it is not possible that the new number of seats of these two States brings them simultaneously nearer their quota (for a more detailed presentation, see Balinski (2001), p.
+129).

 The method of Hamilton satisfies the property "staying with the quota", by construction.
 Nevertheless, this method is not monotone when we consider an increase in the number of seats.
 It seems to be legitimate that a State does not lose a seat when the total number of seats increases (with constant population).
 The Alabama paradox shows that several methods violate this principle, in particular the method of Hamilton.
-The 1880's census, with 299 seats, gives 8 seats to Alabama and 7 if the number of seats is 300^6 .
+The 1880's census, with 299 seats, gives 8 seats to Alabama and 7 if the number of seats is $300^5$ .
 With a divisor method, this kind of problem can not occur.

 Because of the Alabama paradox, we have to abandon Hamilton's method.
 However, we still have to choose a method among the divisor methods.
-An argument for the method of Webster is that it is the only method "near the quota".
+An argument for the method of Webster is that it is the only divisor method "near the quota".
 Another important property satisfied by the method of Webster concerns a possible bias.
 It is certainly a negative characteristic if a method has a persistent bias in favor either the small States or the large States.
 There are several ways of measuring this bias, an absolute one (does a State receive always more seats than its quota?) and a relative one (does a State receive always more seats for one citizen than another State?).
 The only divisor method without bias is the method of Webster.
-This is a theoretical and an empirical result: it is a fundamental property of the Webster method.
+This is a theoretical and an empirical result: it is a fundamental property of the Webster method (see Balinski and Young 2001).

-6An elegant geometric presentation of Alabama paradox, among other paradoxes, is given by Bradberry (1992).
+$^{5}$ An elegant geometric presentation of Alabama paradox, among other paradoxes, is given by Bradberry (1992).